Warmedpie/CatFishChess/README.md

 # cppChessEngine
-A slightly more complicated chess engine from the old.
+A slightly more complicated chess engine.

 This engine makes use of memory and iterative deepening to improve performance, and allow time to move functionality.